-Short biographies of the Fathers of the Church can be found in numerous places such as the Catholic Encyclopedia at www.newadvent.org (Also available there as a CD-ROM).
+Short biographies of the Fathers of the Church can be found in numerous places such as the Catholic Encyclopedia at www.newadvent.org.
 One caveat is that there is some important research available now that was not available to the authors of the very fine Catholic Encyclopedia of 1914, notably on such fathers as St. Hippolytus.
-So I would encourage you to make use of a more recent source in addition to this fine 1914 work, such as the multi-volume New Catholic Encyclopedia (Catholic University, 1967), the one-volume Oxford Dictionary of the Christian Church, 3rd edition, or the articles on the fathers atwww.crossroadsinitiative.com.
-Mike Aquilina’s book The Fathers of the Church: An Introduction (Our Sunday Visitor, 1999) is a good popular introduction to several of the fathers with excerpts from some of their writings.
+So I would encourage you to make use of a more recent source in addition to this fine 1914 work, such as the multi-volume New Catholic Encyclopedia (Catholic University, 1967), the one-volume Oxford Dictionary of the Christian Church, 3rd edition, or the articles on the fathers at www.crossroadsinitiative.com.
+My book When the Church Was Young: Voices of the Early Fathers (Servant, 2014) is a good popular introduction to over twenty of the fathers with excerpts from some of their writings.
 This book and my EWTN series on the Early Church Fathers, available on audio CD or DVD video, are available at www.crossroadsinitiative.com.

 Reading the Apostolic Fathers

-For printed works of the apostolic fathers there are many multi-volume collections such as Ancient Christian Writers series from Paulist Press, the Fathers of the Church series from Catholic University of America Press and the Ante-Nicene Fathers series which is also available on CD-ROM.
+For printed works of the apostolic fathers there are many multi-volume collections such as Ancient Christian Writers series from Paulist Press, the Fathers of the Church series from Catholic University of America Press and the Ante-Nicene Fathers series.
 For an affordable, one-volume paperback edition containing all the apostolic fathers mentioned in this article, get Cyril Richardson, Early Christian Fathers (Mamillan, 1970).
-All the Apostolic Fathers mentioned here plus more are also available online at www.crossroadsinitiative.com, some of them as free pdf downloads.
+All the Apostolic Fathers mentioned here plus more are also available online at www.crossroadsinitiative.com.